jijihohococo/ichi-orm/README.md

 }
 ```

-You can declare another resource collection (according to the data is single object or object array) in your resource collection class.
+You can use another resource collection in your resource collection class, depending on whether the related data is a single object or an object array.

 ```php